 You might like to add:

-‘Natural Caesarean’ was pioneered at the Chelsea and Westminster Hospital in West London by Professor Nicholas Fisk and professional guidance for obstetricians in the techniques used can be found online as can the recommendations of the UK Resuscitation Council regarding the placental transfusion.
+‘Natural Caesarean’ was pioneered at the Queen Charlotte’s and Chelsea Hospital in West London by Professor Nicholas Fisk and professional guidance for obstetricians in the techniques used can be found online as can the recommendations of the UK Resuscitation Council regarding the placental transfusion.

 Some other things to consider: